Bhaskers-Blu-Org2/libhockey/README.md

+# This project has been deprecated
+Due to the immenent switch from Hockey to App Center, this project has been deprecated.
+Minor updates may still be made, but these should not be counted on in any way.
+No pull requests will be accepted at this point.
+Any issues are unlikely to be addressed.

 # libhockey

 [![PyPi Version](https://img.shields.io/pypi/v/libhockey.svg)](https://pypi.org/project/libhockey/)
 [![License](https://img.shields.io/pypi/l/libhockey.svg)](https://github.com/Microsoft/libhockey/blob/master/LICENSE)

 `libhockey` is a wrapper around the Hockey App REST API.
 It's aim is to be a simple and easy to use as possible.